-Producing a visual ‘growth chart’ with this data on is a little more involved, however we have tried to make the process as easy as possible by building API endpoints which return the coordinate data from which to build the chart lines, and also we’ve made an open source library which takes that source data and makes a chart for you.
-It’s built in React and is MIT licensed, but if you are using another technology then you can inspect the source and use that to build your own client.
+Producing a visual ‘growth chart’ with this data is a little more involved, however, we have simplified the process by building API endpoints which return coordinate data from which to build the chart lines.
+We’ve also made an open-source library which takes that source data and makes a chart for you.
+This is built in React and is MIT licensed, but if you are using another technology, you can inspect the source to build your own client.

-We are keen to build a ‘catalogue’ of chart clients so other open source clients are very welcome and we will help you build and test them!
+We are keen to build a ‘catalogue’ of chart clients, so other open-source clients are very welcome.
+We will also help you build and test them!

 A: Yes, corrected age is passed back by the API, if a gestational age is included in the request.